 Source: Wikimedia, Sahaquiel9102

-Japanese Fire-bellied Newt
+Japanese Fire-Bellied Newt

-can live for 20 years.
-They can live in a 10 gallon aquarium without
+Eastern Newts grow to 3 inches in length and can live for 20 years.
+They can live in a 10 gallon aquarium without any added heat.

 Source: Wikimedia, Chris M

-Have a Pet Frog or Amphibian Related Question for our Vet?
-We Will Answer it for Free!
+Have a Pet Question for our Vet?
+We'll Answer it for Free!

-If you need an immediate response, we suggest you use this online veterinary service that is available now to answer your questions.
+If you need an immediate response, we suggest trying this online veterinary service that is available now to answer your questions.